On the derivation of the Kompaneets equation: Extending the Kompaneets equation

 we find Kompaneets equation \eqref{kompfinal} with an effective temperature where Note that it is not so strange to recover the equilibrium (relaxation to) Planck distribution in the diffusion approximation.
 It only means that nonequilibrium features hide in higher order approximations.
-Gravitational sources of nonequilibrium effects remain largely unspecified here.
+As possible scenarios for generating nonequilibrium effects, we may have in mind gravitational sources (still largely unspecified) or the possible presence of (turbulent) magnetic fields driving the electrons.